 7. Make Your Own Bouquets

-Couples spent $2,534, on average, on flowers and decor for their wedding in 2016, according to The Knot.
+Couples spent $2,300 on average on flowers in 2021.
 One way to have your wedding on a budget is to cut down on the cost of flowers by making your own bouquets.

 “Simple bouquets are in, with stems showing at the bottom,” Gault said.
 She used roses from her yard and from GlobalRose.com for her son’s wedding.
 Then the roses were wrapped with raffia the day of the wedding.